Early Years Learning

 Study girls benefit from specialist teaching from Reception onwards, within facilities designed to enhance their wellbeing and learning experience.

 In pre-prep, specialist teachers in Music, French, computing, PE, and ballet teach the girls.
 Drama is taught by a dedicated teacher from year 3 onwards.

 As girls move through the school to Spencer House, they begin to fully use our dedicated facilities, including the Science Laboratory, Art and Drama Studio and continued use of the Sports ground at Beverley Meads.
 From Year 4, the girls are taught by subject specialists for all of their lessons.

-“We have an exceptional team of teaching staff at The Study who inspire a love for learning each and every day.”Miss Vicky Ellis, Head
+“We have an exceptional team of teaching staff at The Study who inspire a love for learning each and every day.”Helen Lowe, Head

 “Mr Baalham has transformed our daughter's perception of maths - he is simply an incredible maths teacher.
 I never thought I would hear my daughter tell me that maths is her favourite subject and is so much fun!”Year 6 parent